 Internal parasites, fleas, ticks ,and mosquitoes are among the most common parasites that affect pets.
-Since some of these parasites carry serious diseases that can be transmitted to cats, especially kittens, it's important to take the necessary precautions to actively protect your kitten.
+Since some of these parasites carry serious diseases that can be transmitted to cats, especially kittens, it's important to take the necessary precautions to actively protect your cat.

 Many kittens are born with internal parasites or become infected soon after birth, which means they can pose an immediate risk to the health of your kitten.
 Tapeworms are also common in kittens if the mother or the kitten has fleas.
 Check with your vet to arrange for a regular deworming schedule to rid your kitten of these parasites.